 2. Crunchy Carbs

 If you reach for crackers or chips at snack time, rethink how you munch.
-Bacteria in the mouth use simple carbohydrates for food, which can up your risk for cavities.
+Bacteria in the mouth use simple carbohydrates for food, which can up your risk for tooth decay.
 Lower your risk by pairing your carbohydrates with other healthy foods to help neutralize the acid.
-For example, add cheese to your crackers for a healthier smile.
+For example, add cheese to your crackers for a healthier mouth.

 3. Carbonated Drinks

 Carbonated drinks such as soda are often high in sugar, which can coat the teeth and lead to tooth decay.
 But even diet sodas aren’t dental friendly; they contain their own kind of acid, which can also weaken teeth enamel.
 Cavities can form when enamel breaks down.
 If you do drink soda, try to limit your exposure.
 Have a soda with a meal, but don’t sip it throughout the day.

 In addition to sugar-laden soda, watch out for other sweetened beverages, such as lemonade, energy drinks, sports drinks, or sweetened tea or coffee.
 Sipping these drinks slowly gives your teeth a bath in sugar, which promotes tooth decay.
 Whenever possible, opt for water—the most dental-friendly beverage available.

 Not all foods that are good for your body are also good for your teeth.
 Some nutritious foods can erode tooth enamel, too.
 These include tomatoes and citrus fruits, such as oranges.
 Don’t avoid these foods completely, but eat them with a meal to reduce their impact on your teeth.